Breathalyzer Calibration: The Evidence Your Attorney Should Be Pulling

 Every breathalyzer used by law enforcement has a maintenance record.
 Calibration logs.
 Repair histories.
 Error reports.
 Firmware updates.
 These documents exist.
 They're obtainable through discovery requests.

-Barry Scheck, co-founder of the Innocence Project and the attorney who dismantled the forensic evidence in the O.J.
-Simpson case, built his career on one principle: never trust the conclusion.
+The Innocence Project's forensic evidence methodology, responsible for 375+ DNA exonerations, is built on one principle: never trust the conclusion.
 Audit the process that produced it.
-His approach to forensic evidence challenges — tear apart the lab procedures, the chain of custody, the calibration records, the analyst's assumptions — has become the standard playbook for defense attorneys questioning scientific evidence.
+That approach to forensic evidence challenges, tear apart the lab procedures, the chain of custody, the calibration records, the analyst's assumptions, has become the standard playbook for defense attorneys questioning scientific evidence.

 That principle applies directly to breathalyzers.
 The BAC number is the conclusion.
 The calibration records, operator training logs, and observation period documentation are the process.

-Lawrence Taylor, author of Drunk Driving Defense and the attorney who trained a generation of DUI lawyers, puts it bluntly: the breath test result is only as good as the machine that produced it.
-He's spent decades cataloging the ways these devices fail, and his work forms the basis for most breathalyzer challenges filed today.
+The standard reference text on DUI defense, used in defense attorney training programs across the country, puts it bluntly: the breath test result is only as good as the machine that produced it.
+Decades of documented device failures form the basis for most breathalyzer challenges filed today.

 Challenge Point 1: Calibration Records